Y0hn/SoN/GDD.md

     </li> <p>
     <li>
     <b>Development advantages</b>:
-    RPGs can contain many diffrent mechanics and features.
+    RPGs can contain many different mechanics and features.
 That gives me a ton of room to expand upon.
     </li>
 </ol>

 ### Development Enviroment:
 <p>
 <b>Unity Engine:</b>
-    I choosed this engine for amount of functionality that it provides for 2D and 3D development.
+    I chose this engine for the amount of functionality that it provides for 2D and 3D development.
 It also uses C#, which I'm familiar with.
 It's well documented and supported by large community of developers.
 </p>

 ## Goals